Sensory Integration

 When sensory integration works well:

-• We can build an accurate picture of our world and easily pay attention, listen, look, speak, move, learn, relate with others and act appropriately.
+Information is processed automatically, consistently and reliably – allowing us to pay attention, listen, move, learn, relate with others and act appropriately.

 What can go wrong?

-There are several different types of sensory processing disorders, which are managed differently:
+How are different types of sensory processing disorders managed:

 • Sensory modulation disorders including sensory defensiveness, low registration or dampened registration and sensory seeking.